- The Lottery And Other Stories by Shirley Jackson

 Four Thousand Weeks: Time Management for Mortals by Oliver Burkeman

-This is a book with over two hundred pages of philosophy of why we are followed by five reflection questions to adjust the reader’s relationship to time and ten useful tips for dealing with the reality that there will always be too much to do and taking an proactive approach to a more sustainable approach to productivity such as “fixed volume” todo lists, strategically choosing what to neglect or fail at—generally or for a season, and embracing boring technology.
+This is a book with over two hundred pages of philosophy and history explaining why we find ourselves in such a neurotic state about time followed by five reflection questions to adjust the reader’s relationship to time and ten useful tips for dealing with the reality that there will always be too much to do and taking an proactive approach to a more sustainable approach to productivity such as “fixed volume” todo lists, strategically choosing what to neglect or fail at—generally or for a season, and embracing boring technology.

 Start with Why by Simon Sinek

 Overall, the idea that knowing the higher reason you’re doing something should drive the activities and particular implementation is a solid one.
 Sinek’s terminology gets muddled along the way (Sometimes HOW and WHAT are defined nearly identically), the book is laughably repetitive (It could have probably been a hundred pages or fewer instead of 225, and the copyediting is really pretty sloppy.
 You can catch the drift of this whole book by watching his TED Talk or listening to the Blink.

 Delightful book that’s full of advice for anyone engaged in creative pursuits or even knowledge work that requires tolerating some level of uncertainty.
 Anne Lamotte has a gift for vivid imagery, playful but gentle affirmation of some of our worst impulses, and tender advice delivered with love.

 Never Split the Difference: Negotiating As If Your Life Depended On It by Chris Voss